Angela’s Pulse logo

 Managing Director

 Angela’s Pulse nurtures innovation, collaboration, and community-building through performance platforms, facilitation consultancy, and leadership development programs.
 Angela’s Pulse centers Black stories, spaces, and people as a liberatory practice for all those we engage with—across generation, geography, race, and culture.
 Angela’s Pulse is an incubator, a womb space for visions to grow.
-They value circularity, iteration, and emergence in all they do, as resistance to the linearity of racist-capitalist patriarchy.

 Co-founded in 2008 by Paloma and Patricia McGregor, Angela’s Pulse was named for their mother, Angela—an artist, teacher, and activist who continues to inspire their work.
 Angela’s Pulse has spent more than a decade nurturing communities through short-term engagements and longer-term partnerships.
 They convene and facilitate interdisciplinary communities across generations and geography in order to develop rich, relevant artistic work.
 Angela’s Pulse’s embodied methodologies for collaboration—including reading, writing, storytelling, drawing, and dancing—create vital and enduring connections between people, places, and visions.
 In 2012, Paloma McGregor founded Dancing While Black (DWB) as a platform for community-building, intergenerational exchange, and visibility among Black dance artists whose work does not fit neatly into boxes.